by Christopher Martin Thomas

 The over-all effect is an experience that doesn’t rely on any one person’s understanding of what is portrayed, since the approach to worship embodied by this kind of music could be defined as ‘mystical adoration’.
 The subject is, after all, the Trinity!
 It just anticipates an unquestioning commitment and self-giving to our Lord God in his most mysterious aspect, just as when we use the words ‘almighty’, ‘ineffable’, ‘Ancient of Days’, the great ‘I Am’, ‘unfathomable’, ‘consubstantial, co-eternal’.
 This may seem quite a contrast to how we address God at Christmas and Passiontide, identifying with a brought-down-to-earth refugee mother and baby, the God-with-us aspect of the Trinity, the Suffering Servant identifying with us, the Spirit abiding with us forever.
 It’s more like a foretaste of how we will behold God in eternity: in a state of rapturous awe.

 Anyway, don’t listen to me getting carried away!
-Have a listen to what some other choirs make of this work, for example The Erebus Ensemble, Stile Antico and The Sixteen.
+Have a listen to what some other choirs make of this work, for example The Erebus Ensemble, Stile Antico and The Sixteen (here they are recording it in lockdown:

 7. Michael Praetorius and the Heavenly Vision